Key Takeaways

 - Once you’ve gotten the information you need, you can report your income from cryptocurrency on your IR3 individual tax return.

-Having trouble calculating your crypto taxes on your own?
-Try crypto tax software like CoinLedger to automatically calculate your gains and losses and generate a complete crypto tax report in minutes.
+Crypto tax software like CoinLedger can automatically connect with your wallets and exchanges to calculate gains, losses, and income, and generate a complete tax report in minutes.

 How do I lower my crypto tax bill in New Zealand?